bstavroulakis/vue-wordpress-pwa/README.md

 This is the code for the FullStackWeekly website.
 You can use it as a starter pack for your wordpress site as well.

-Since wordpress can expose a REST API, this project uses Vue.js, Vue-router, Vuex, Vue-resource & Progressive Web App techniques to create an offline-first web client.
+Since Wordpress can expose a REST API, this project uses Vue.js, Vue-router, Vuex, Vue-resource & Progressive Web App techniques to create an offline-first web client.

 You can also fork the project and host it on Azure App Services with continuous integration using the deploy.cmd file (included)